AndreaEnricoFranzoni/PPCforAutoregressiveOperator/README.md

 - $a_i$ are the directions along which the prediction is approximated (directions that have the most predictive power) (predictive loadings);
 - $b_i$ weights the prediction along the $i$-th PPC: $\langle f_n, b_i \rangle$ is the projection along it (predictive factors).

-> ❗️ **N.B.:** The repository contains only the development of the algorithm through C++ and its interface on R using RcppEigen.
-More details about examples, tests on the package and statistical properties of the predictor can be found [here](https://github.com/AndreaEnricoFranzoni/Functional_time_series_forecasting).
+> ❗️ **N.B.:** The repository contains only the development of the algorithm through C++ its interface on R using RcppEigen and documentation.
+More detailed analysis about statistical properties of the predictor and implementation performances can be found [here](https://github.com/AndreaEnricoFranzoni/Functional_time_series_forecasting).